denniswangcodes/breadchaser-netlify/content/pages/index.md

         alignItems: center
     type: GenericSection
   - title:
-      text: Business Consulting
+      text: Initiate Meeting
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    # subtitle: Be in good company
     text: >
-      A service that provides advice and guidance to startups and small businesses.
+      Generate a personalized engagement template to send and initiate a meeting in the varios stages of your application process.
     # actions:
     #   - label: Get started
     #     url: /